pedromacedol/sidelib-testing-component/README.md

 # sidelib-testing-component

-* This is a beautifull Component to test package
+* This is a beautifull React Component to test package

 # Install
 ```shell